Our market operates as a 501(c)(3) nonprofit, functioning as an independent and self-sufficient entity.

 Barbara LaBombard, Treasurer

-Barbara LaBombard joined the market board as Treasurer shortly retiring from a 42-year career with the City of Easthampton; 31 years as City Clerk.
+Barbara LaBombard joined the market board as Treasurer shortly after retiring from a 42-year career with the City of Easthampton; 31 years as City Clerk.
 She grew up on a 60-acre poultry and dairy farm in the Catskills of New York State and her family still owns and lives on the farm in beautiful Delaware County.
 An Easthampton resident since 1983 she and her husband Rich and two kitties live in a restored 1923 farmhouse at the base of Mt.
 Tom.
 She tends a large home garden along with blueberries, raspberries and peach trees.
 Since retiring she also helps out in the creamery at Mayval Farm in Westhampton.

 Carolyn Oates, Clerk